Element Types

 This is how it looks from the lecturer's perspective.

 Selection questions require students to choose a specific number of items from a predefined list, known as an Answer Collection.
 You present a question or scenario, define the maximum number of items the student can select (they must select at least one), specify which items from the linked Answer Collection are the correct solutions, and optionally provide a general explanation.
 When answering, students can search through the items in the collection.
 This type is useful for scenarios where students need to identify multiple correct elements from a larger set (e.g., identifying indicated medications, relevant symptoms, or applicable concepts).
-All text fields support editor formatting, Markdown, and LaTeX syntax, and can include images.
-The preview shows the student's perspective.
+Question and explanation support editor formatting, Markdown, and LaTeX syntax, and can include images.
+The preview shows the student's perspective, optionally including the explanation (only shown to students in asynchronous activities).

 - Student View